telerik/blazor-docs/components/grid/loading-animation.md

 ## Basics

-The Grid `EnableLoaderContainer` parameter determines if the component will show a built-in LoaderContainer for long operations.
-The loading animation is enabled by detault.
+The Grid `EnableLoaderContainer` parameter determines if the component will show a built-in LoaderContainer for long-running operations.
+The loading animation is enabled by default.
 The data operations that trigger the loading animation include:

 * [Paging]({%slug components/grid/features/paging%})
 * [Filtering]({%slug components/grid/filtering%})